-This is the usual way of saying ‘please’ in Korean.
-You can use it in most situations, for example ordering food in a restaurant or asking a taxi driver to take you somewhere.
+The usual way of saying “please” in Korean is 주세요 (juseyo).
+You can use it in most situations, for example, ordering food in a restaurant or asking a taxi driver to take you to the train station.

 돼지갈비 2인분 주세요 (dwaejigalbi i inbun juseyo)